 What should I do if I see a trail camera in use during the seasonal closure?

-Leave it alone and contact our conservation officers with the camera coordinates if you have concerns that someone is using it for hunting purposes.
+Leave it alone and contact our conservation officers with the camera coordinates.
 Do not attempt to remove or damage the camera-it's someone else's property and may be in use legally.